heshamelmasry77/heshamelmasry77/README.md

 8+ yrs exp. front-end dev.
 Skilled in HTML, CSS, and JS.
 2yr of teaching exp.
 I am dedicated to creating visually stunning & UX websites and mentoring future developers.

+#### 💬 🤔 Note: Pinned projects are the projects I try to keep maintaining it.

 <!--
 **heshamelmasry77/heshamelmasry77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.